tamberg/library/README.md

 - Get items sent to you or fetch it in person.

 ### Lend an item
-- Add a tak to the project board using the loan [template](https://docs.github.com/en/communities/using-templates-to-encourage-useful-issues-and-pull-requests/configuring-issue-templates-for-your-repository).
+- Add a task to the project board using the loan [template](https://docs.github.com/en/communities/using-templates-to-encourage-useful-issues-and-pull-requests/configuring-issue-templates-for-your-repository).
 - Edit the item file to indicate availability, link loan.

 ### Add an item